RedstoneDave/My-Language/README.md

   - `-em` basically means “to un(do)” and `vebem` is also a `burab`.
 - `veben`
   - `-en` means “not to do” and `veben` is a `mosrab`.
-  - e.g. `fozu mupen` means “I don't sleep” where `mup` means “to sleep”.
+  - e.g. `fozu mupen` means “I don’t sleep” where `mup` means “to sleep”.
 - `vebeh`
   - `-eh` means “before doing” and `vebeh` is a `mosrab`
   - e.g.
 - `vebins`
   - `-ins` means “to be done” and `vebins` is a `burab`
   - Just in case you forgot this, “by ...” is represented using `ye`
-  - e.g. `fozu beuye nocins` means “I'm abandoned by the society”
+  - e.g. `fozu beuye nocins` means “I’m abandoned by the society”
 - `vebiks`
   - `-iks` means “to let do” and `vebiks` is a `burab`
   - e.g. `fozu zedo mupiks` means “I let him sleep”, notice that “him” here is represented with `do` instead of `bu`